PMET-public/module-data-install-graphql/README.md

 1. `commerce_version`
 2. `datapacks` - Returns the same information as the `installedDataPacks` query
 3. `search_engine` - Will return OpenSearch if `Magento_OpenSearch` module is enabled, Live Search if `Magento_LiveSearch` is enabled, `Both` if both are enabled (a misconfiguration) or `None` if neither are enabled
-4. `product_recs` - returns enabled or disabled if the `Magento_ProductRecommendationsAdmin` module is enabled.
+4. `product_recs` - Returns enabled or disabled if the `Magento_ProductRecommendationsAdmin` module is enabled.
+5. `commerce_services_connector_configured` - Returns true or false if the Commerce Services Connector is configured.
+It only checks for the existance of values, not if they are valid

 *example:*